 The pre-amplifier is the bit that you interact with, choosing the source and setting the volume, as well as any bass and treble adjustments.
 Unlike a regular integrated amplifier, it can't connect directly to speakers; you'll need a power amp to boost the signal to the right level first.
 You also get pre-amplifiers designed for home cinema use, though these are normally referred to as processors.
 Some high-end equipment, such as music network streamers, have pre-amplifiers built-in, for use with power amplifiers or active speakers (See amplifier - power & passive / active (speakers).

 The original meaning of the word 'analogue' is replication.
-In hi-fi terms we often use the word to describe the opposite of 'digital'.
+In hi-fi terms, we often use the word to describe the opposite of 'digital'.
 An analogue version takes the original material, be it sound or picture, and replicates it in a quantifiable, viable format.
 One example of this is vinyl, where the sound waves of the music are represented in the physical variations of the records' grooves.
 Another example is in traditional film, where each frame is captured as a physical photograph on a film reel.
 The projector flashes on each photo, projecting a “motion picture” on the screen.
-Other examples can include radio waves or a physical video or audio cassette.
+Other examples include radio waves or a physical video or audio cassette.

 AptX is an Audio codec for storing and sending compressed information wirelessly between devices.
 It's most commonly used for Bluetooth-ing music to a compatible speaker or dock.
 It provides the best bandwidth for sending media to a compatible receiver, meaning when you stream music from your phone, tablet, laptop or any other compatible device, you can enjoy the best possible sound quality and all wire-free!

 The displayed width of an image divided by its height.
-Chances are, at some point, you've noticed black bars either along the sides or the top and bottom of your TV screen.
+Chances are, at some point, you've noticed black bars along either the sides or the top and bottom of your TV screen.
 This is because whatever you're watching has been made in a different aspect ratio to the screen.
-Nearly all TV shows since the mid 2000s have been made in the 16:9 'widescreen' format that's the same shape as your TV.
-Since the advent of colour film, a lot of movies were made in this shape too.
+Nearly all TV shows since the mid-2000s have been made in the 16:9 'widescreen' format that's the same shape as your TV.
+Since the advent of colour film, many movies were made in this shape too.
 However, older TV shows and movies are in the square-ish '4:3' aspect ratio.
 Most movies use a much wider image for a more epic appearance, which you may hear referred to as 21:9 or 2.23:1 (the screen is 2.35 times wider than it is taller).
 To fit these different ratios onto your 16:9 TV or projector you can stretch them, (which can distort the image), zoom in, (which cuts off the edges), or display black bars on the top or bottom - or sides when watching 4:3 content.
 The majority of TVs let you choose which you prefer from these options.

 AV Receiver (Also known as a Home Cinema Amplifier)